 Political activist/d.i.y. show promoter/poet Matt Bray hosts the first of many concerts at his parents’ house in Lutherville-Timonium, Md.
 A theatrical garage punk band called Chickenhead headlines at this first Matt Bray house show; Odenton, Md. crust punk band Coexist opens up.
 On tour from Florida, Chickenhead feature legendary zine writer/underground adventurer Iggy Scam.
 At this time Spastic Cracker and The Nudists are the only existent Towson-Glen Arm bands, but for some long forgotten reason neither of these bands can play at this gig.
 Nonetheless, most of the members of those two bands and many people who will go on to become major figures in the Towson-Glen Arm scene make up more than half of the audience at this concert.
 Prior to this show most of these people had never met or hung out with one another, thus making it the first official Towson-Glen Arm event.

-Mike Apichella purchases a cheap Grand Prix guitar and a distortion pedal.
-After borrowing a small practice amp from his friend and former bandmate Megan Carberry*, Apichella then begins to write politically charged lyrics and garage art-rock songs for a project that will eventually be dubbed Within.
+After buying a cheap guitar and borrowing a small practice amp from his friend and former bandmate Megan Carberry*, Mike Apichella begins to write politically charged lyrics and garage art-rock songs for a project that will eventually be dubbed Within.
 It will be another year before Within actually practices as a band with a full line up.(*Carberry worked as bassist for the pre-Towson Glen Arm era hardcore band Rapeseed which had Apichella on vocals and Matt Bray on drums)

 1992 – December